datopian/playbook/guide/README.md

 B. We will have the opportunity to learn from each other's experience.

 C. You commit to make yourself available for planning together online on video calls.
-You also will ensure you have a high quality internet connection so we can do video conferencing on [Skype](https://www.skype.com), Appear.in or [Google Hangouts](https://hangouts.google.com/).
+You also will ensure you have a high quality internet connection so we can do video conferencing on Google Meet (meeting links are automatically created for each meeting).

 D. If required, you will install a unix-based operating system such as Ubuntu (Mac OSX is already unix based).
 This can be dual-boot.
 You will need to be responsible for installation and maintenance in your spare time.